 The person with the condition is encouraged to take part in the making of their plan if possible.
 They can add their own input into how they would like their care carried out.

-Where a person has been given a diagnosis of dementia, it is better to try to work out a care plan whilst the dementia is in the early stages to try to have as much personal input from the sufferer as could be reasonably possible
+Where a person has been given a diagnosis of dementia, it is better to try to work out a care plan whilst the dementia is in the early stages.
+This enable them to have as much personal input from the sufferer as could be reasonably possible.

-If you think this could help you or somebody you care for, have a talk to your or the individuals GP, nurse, carer or social worker about the support you need to write and manage a care plan.
+If you think this could help you or somebody you know, have a talk to your or the individuals GP, nurse, carer or social worker about the support you need to write one.